-Ask yourself: What are you grateful for?
+Perspective | Ask yourself: What are you grateful for?

 “People think when something bad happens, the only emotion you’re allowed to have is sadness or anger,” Natalie says.
 “If you wait until you get past hard times to live your life, you’ll never live your life. … Because there’s always something [awful] going on.”

 No kidding.
-Timika Powell, 36, lives with a rare form of multiple sclerosis.
+Waldorf wife and mother Timika Powell, 36, lives with a rare form of multiple sclerosis.
 If anyone has the right to renounce gratitude, it’s her.
-A self-described survivor of “more messed-up situations a lot of people couldn’t come back from,” Powell was abandoned by her parents at age 2, raised by a morbidly obese grandmother for whom the teenage Powell had to administer medications and insulin, and raped at 13 — on Christmas Day — by a relative who started molesting her when she was 7.
+A self-described survivor of “more messed-up situations a lot of people couldn’t come back from,” Powell was abandoned by her parents at age 2, raised by a grandmother for whom the teenage Powell had to administer medications and insulin, and raped at 13 — on Christmas Day — by a relative who started molesting her when she was 7.

 If that wasn’t enough trauma for one lifetime, Powell, a former Army Reserves human resources specialist who earned degrees in nursing and finance, experienced years of puzzling symptoms, including roller-coaster weight changes and a bout of blindness before doctors diagnosed MS. By then, Powell was numb from the neck down and in need of a wheelchair.
 Now, after treatment and therapy, “not only can I stand on my own, but I can walk [assisted] down my driveway,” she says.
 “I’m beyond grateful.”